Cyber Security for Business Executives

 This unique short accelerator course will aim to bridge strategic considerations of cyber security to the more technical aspects of the topic.
 Importantly, you will be quickly familiarised with core topics in digital technology systems – stripping away unnecessary complexity – and shown how these relate to your business environment.
 The course begins with fundamental material on computing and builds on this so that you develop a solid understanding of how digital-systems may fail or be compromised and what the impact of cyber security events might be.
 You will leave with a much better grasp of what hacking an organisation’s systems might entail and how to be better prepared for such an event.

 - Fundamentals of how computing systems operate – coding, applications and programs

-- Data – how is it generated, stored and analysed
+- Data – how it is generated, stored and analysed

 - Cyber-security – understanding vulnerabilities, threats and risks

-- Securing your infrastructure from attack
+- Challenges and options for securing your infrastructure from attack

 - Understand the core technology concepts that apply across cyber-security